-HPTE adopted a transparency policy and has developed an overall P3 Program Public Outreach Plan that has been included on the HPTE internet site located at .
-HPTE will ensure that public outreach is accomplished within the requirements of the transparency policy as part of the P3 Project Development Stage.
+HPTE adopted a transparency policy and has developed an overall P3 Program Public Outreach Plan that has been included as Attachment B. HPTE will ensure that public outreach is accomplished within the requirements of the transparency policy as part of the P3 Project Development Stage.
 The HPTE Director, in coordination with the OMPD Director and Region Director, will direct the development of a public outreach plan for the proposed P3 project.